Interesting Facts about Snowshoes

 Studies of early life in the New World, where trappers and fur traders plied their trade in the frozen wilderness always conjure images of rugged men and women covered in furs and wearing snowshoes.
 Snowshoes were the only way to stay “afloat” in this deep snow.

 While these early adventurers required snowshoes for work and survival, most modern-day snowshoeing is connected to recreation.

 Some exceptions, such as SAR techs, Forest Rangers, and Surveyors break this rule.
 Its popularity is in part due to an increase in availability at ski hills and sport’s shops.
 Many ski hills and sport shops rentals so that anyone can try it out without breaking the bank.

 There are basically 3 types of snowshoes.
-Snowshoes are classified for; 1) Trail Use/ General Use, 2) Mountain Use, and for 3) Running.
-Two important factors to consider when choosing your snowshoes are; 1) the terrain over which you will be traveling, and 2) your level of experience.
+Snowshoes are classified for; 1) Trail Use/ General Use, 2) Mountain Use, and 3) Running.
+Two important factors to consider when choosing your snowshoes are; 1) the terrain over which you will be travelling, and 2) your level of experience.

 If you are not sure which ” shoe ” has the best fit, you are probably at the novice level, and the best shoe for you would belong in the trail or general use category.
 Be careful … you may become addicted!